School Nutrition Programs Application Process

 Additional Resources

-• USDA School Meals web page External link opens in new window or tab.
+- USDA School Meals web page

 Provides comprehensive information on federal requirements, policies, and procedures, and is intended to help agencies accurately determine, certify, and verify children’s eligibility for free and reduced-price (F/RP) school meals and free milk.

-• USDA Team Nutrition (TN) web page External link opens in new window or tab.
+- USDA Team Nutrition (TN) web page

-TN is an initiative of the USDA Food and Nutrition Service to support the SNP Operators through training and technical assistance for food service, nutrition education for children and their caregivers, and school and community support for healthy eating and physical activity.
+TN is an initiative of the USDA Food and Nutrition Service to support SNP operators through training and technical assistance for food service, nutrition education for children and their caregivers, and school and community support for healthy eating and physical activity.
 Free USDA TN materials are available to school nutrition professionals and designed to motivate children into making healthier choices in the cafeteria and beyond.

 Definitions